New report shows widespread health impacts of climate change

-November 3, 2021 – Parsippany, NJ – By 2100, extreme heat could kill as many people per year as obesity and diet-related illness do now.
+By 2100, extreme heat could kill as many people per year as obesity and diet-related illness do now.
 This is one of the concerning findings gathered in a research review conducted by health experts from London School of Hygiene & Tropical Medicine and EcoHealth Alliance.
-The paper, commissioned by COP26 Principal Partner Reckitt – maker of popular consumer brands including Lysol, Mucinex and Enfamil – highlights the health impacts caused by climate change and calls for urgent action to make climate change a central component of public health strategies.
+The paper, commissioned by us, highlights the health impacts caused by climate change and calls for urgent action to make climate change a central component of public health strategies.

 The new review paper, The Impacts of Climate Change on Health, identifies the extent to which increasing emissions, extreme weather and temperatures elevate health risks, from infectious disease to malnutrition, and assesses the associated health burden.
 It concludes that the health burden will exceed the level of demand that health systems are prepared for.

-- India faces significant risks, as the world’s second most populated country, from climate change’s impact on agricultural productivity.
+- As the world’s second most populated country, climate change’s impact on agricultural productivity poses significant risks to India.
 The negative effects of weather variability on food security could have serious implications for health - for example child stunting is projected to increase by 35% by 2050.

-Findings from The Impact of Climate Change on Health will be presented at COP26 as part of Reckitt’s program of events as Principal Partner and Hygiene Sponsor.
-Find out more here: https://www.reckitt.com/media/9552/the-impact-of-climate-change-on-health_final.pdf.
+Findings from The Impact of Climate Change on Health is being presented at COP26 as part of our programme of events as Principal Partner and Hygiene Sponsor.

 Source: India: Climate Change Impacts